richardzilincikPantheon/deployment/README.md

 various components of the YANG Catalog.

-The `docker-compose up` will start containers from these images, as well as from some third-party container images (e.g. RabbitMQ, Redis) and combine them into a functional local deployment of the YANG Catalog, which should be accessible on http://localhost
+The `docker-compose up` will start containers from these images, as well as from some third-party container images (e.g. Redis) and combine them into a functional local deployment of the YANG Catalog, which should be accessible on http://localhost